seraogianluca/IR2/Overview.md

+Problemone: how to manage big data associated to their R&D output, combining it with feedback gathered from customer reviews and experiences to improve their innovation efforts

 # IR2 Overview

 IR2 is an italian company that builds household robots for cleaning and personal domestic assistance, in particular we focus our effort in selling cleaning robots.
 Our strength is in the quality of design, sensors and software that charaterize the products.